IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
+ - Add IGDBAPI.search_for_game_covers()

+#### What is new but still in development?
- - Add IGDBAPI.search_for_games() to search for games by ID number (with a specified offset)
+ - Add compile_games_db() to scraper.py to scrape all games from IGDB
+ - Create games.py to contain Game and Games classes

 #### What's next?
  - Function for scraping all livestreams on Twitch
  - Function for scraping all games (isolated from the Twitch scraper) and creating games.csv
- - Add "streamer", "stream", and "game" classes
+ - Add "streamer", "stream" classes

 #### Future Roadmap
  - Clean the IGDB keyword data (so "boss battles" has 1 ID instead of 5 user inputted ones)